rockiger/akiee/backlog.md

 ## DONE Task-Change throws Error, if Task has an URL in it's headline

 ## DONE As a User I want the buttons to represent the state of Akiee, that I what view I am seeing rigth now.

+## DONE As a user I want to order tasks without ranking yet in the GUI, that I can order them without using the editor